Aliases for BPTF Gene

 GeneCards Summary for BPTF Gene

 BPTF (Bromodomain PHD Finger Transcription Factor) is a Protein Coding gene.
-GO annotations related to this gene include sequence-specific DNA binding and DNA-dependent ATPase activity.
-An important paralog of this gene is KAT2A.
+Diseases associated with BPTF include Neurodevelopmental Disorder With Dysmorphic Facies And Distal Limb Anomalies and Legius Syndrome.
+Among its related pathways are Mesodermal Commitment Pathway.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and transcription factor binding.
+An important paralog of this gene is BAZ2B.